rc-austinoneil/analysis-buddy/README.md

 3. Copy the config files located in `./config/config_examples` to `./config`
 4. Rename the files to `config.yaml` and `machinae.yaml`
 5. Edit configuration file with your API keys.
-	1. If you don't have API access to a tool listed in the config, SOC buddy will prompt you that the key is missing.
+	1. If you don't have API access to a tool listed in the config, Analysis Buddy will prompt you that the key is missing.
 	2. In `machinae.yaml`, you can enable tools by changing `default: False` to `default: True`
 		1. Some of the machinae sources require you to enter an API key where it says 'CHANGEME'"
 6. Run the tool with `./run.sh`